lagooned/blog/posts/emacs-scala-env.md

 # using use-package

-*use-package* is a huge convienience for adding emacs packages. the most common syntax for a use-package invocation is as follows:
+*use-package* is a huge convenience for adding emacs packages. the most common syntax for a use-package invocation is as follows:

 ```elisp
 (use-package package-name